Skip to content

 Grilled Chicken Salad with Avocado and Quinoa

 This vibrant salad combines lean grilled chicken with creamy avocado, fiber-rich quinoa, and a variety of fresh veggies.
 The chicken provides a high source of protein, while quinoa adds whole grains and a nutty flavor.
-Avocado brings healthy fats to the table, making this dish both satisfying and heart-healthy.
-Tossed in a light lemon vinaigrette, this salad is refreshing yet filling.
-It’s a perfect option for those looking for a nutritious, balanced meal.
-The combination of proteins, healthy fats, and carbohydrates ensures you stay energized throughout the evening.
-It’s easy to prepare and ideal for meal prep for busy nights.

 Nutritional Information (per serving)